The High Court Appeals For Information In Search As Mum Abducts Three-Year-Old Son

 “We’re left with no choice but to go public on this very private family matter to get any information we can on his whereabouts,” added Mr Sheridan.
 “I’m so desperately worried about my son and just want him home.

 "My message to Ellie is simple: “Please come back so that we can see Olly’s alright.
 That’s all I want.”

 Jenna Lucas, the specialist family lawyer representing Mr Sheridan, said:

 Expert Opinion“Patrick and his family are going through a heart-breaking situation that no parent wants to or should ever have to experience.

 “He just wants to carry on going through the proper process so a judge can decide what the arrangements are and what time Olly spends with each of his parents.
 Ellie has taken matters into her own hands and has been in breach of court orders for months.

 “When a parent takes their child away without the permission of the other parent, it is a very serious matter.
 There is a good chance that Ellie and anyone else who is helping her or withholding information could face prison for being in contempt of court.”
-Jenna Lucas - Senior Associate
+Jenna Lucas - Partner

 As the search for Olly intensifies, Mr Sheridan is left with the prospect of a heart-breaking Christmas without his son.
 “My Christmas wish is just to be able to see my little boy again.”